chgio/book-snake/README.md

 Across all these cases, in accordance with basic HCI usability principles, I tried my best to make the error messages -- whether "soft" `print` statements or "hard" `Error` throws -- as meaningful and excplicit as possible about the reason they were raised and any possible fixes.

+# License

+Copyright (c) 2020 Giorgio Ciacchella

+This software is distributed under a **slightly modified** version of the MIT License.
+You are therefore free to use it in accordance with the usual terms of the original MIT License, **except from student works at the University of Glasgow.**
+**Don't cheat.**

+See the full License at `LICENSE` or https://spdx.org/licenses/MIT for more details.